 Each clinical course in the program serves as a prerequisite for the subsequent clinical course.
 Clinical courses must be taken in sequence.
 Please refer to course syllabus for specific information.
 The criteria used in determining the clinical grade will be based on any or all of the following:

-- Professional Accountabilities
+- Professional Accountability

 - Assessment/Exam

-- Projects/Case Studies
+- Projects/Case Studies/Presentations

-- Competency Check-offs
+- Graded Competencies

 Weighting for each category is specified in each Clinical Practicum syllabus.

 Grading Scale: